MicrosoftDocs/visualstudio-docs/docs/ide/git-with-visual-studio.md

 ### Open an existing local repository

 After you’ve cloned a repository or created one, Visual Studio detects the Git repository and adds it to your list of **Local Repositories** in the Git menu.
-From here,, you can quickly access and switch between your Git repositories.
+From here, you can quickly access and switch between your Git repositories.

 :::image type="content" source="media/git-local-repositories.png" alt-text="Screenshot of the Local Repositories option from the Git menu in Visual Studio ":::